 If we don’t know our blood levels, we can look at our food intake and make an estimate on what we get each day.

-Otherwise, without natto, we need to eat several of the other foods on the list above each day to get adequate levels.
+We need to eat several of the foods on the list above each day to get adequate levels.

 Or we could supplement to ensure healthy levels.